-- (c) To ensure a fair, reasonable and unbiased approach; - (d) To be able to identify the stage at which a complainant's behaviour has become unacceptable
+- (c) To ensure a fair, reasonable and unbiased approach - (d) To be able to identify the stage at which a complainant's behaviour has become unacceptable - 17.3 The School is committed to dealing with all complaints fairly and impartially, and to providing a

-Document Number: XXX-XXX-XXX Issue Date: 16/12/24 Version Number: 03 Status: FINAL Next Review Date: 01/07/25 Page 9 Linked to Policy Number: OPSP10
+Document Number: DTS-V01-0924 Issue Date: 01/09/2024 Version Number: 02 Status: FINAL Next Review Date: 01/09/2027 Page 9 Linked to Policy Number: OPSP10

-- 17.3 The School is committed to dealing with all complaints fairly and impartially, and to providing a high quality service to those who complain.
-We will not normally limit the contact complainants have with our school.
-However, we do not expect our staff to tolerate unacceptable behaviour and will take action to protect staff from that behaviour, including that which is abusive, offensive or threatening.
-It is possible that there can be times when there is nothing further which can reasonably be done to assist the complainant or to rectify a real or perceived problem. - 17.4 We define unreasonable behaviour as that which hinders our consideration of complaints because of the frequency or nature of the complainant's contact with the school, such as, if the complainant: - a) Refuses to articulate their complaint or specify the grounds of a complaint or the outcomes sought by raising the complaint, despite offers of assistance - b) Refuses to co-operate with the complaints investigation process - c) Refuses to accept that certain issues are not within the scope of the complaints procedure - d) Insists on the complaint being dealt with in ways which are incompatible with the complaints procedure or with good practice - e) Introduces trivial or irrelevant information which they expect to be taken into account and commented on - f) Raises large numbers of detailed but unimportant questions, and insists they are fully answered, often immediately and to their own timescales - g) Makes unjustified complaints about staff who are trying to deal with the issues, and seeks to have them replaced - h) Changes the basis of the complaint as the investigation proceeds - i) Repeatedly makes the same complaint (despite previous investigations or responses concluding that the complaint is groundless or has been addressed) - j) Refuses to accept the findings of the investigation into that complaint where the school's complaints procedure has been fully and properly implemented and completed including referral to the department for education - k) Seeks an unrealistic outcome - Makes excessive demands on school time by frequent, lengthy and complicated contact with staff regarding the complaint in person, in writing, by email and by telephone while the complaint is being dealt with - m) Uses threats to intimidate - n) Uses abusive, offensive or discriminatory language or violence - o) Knowingly provides falsified information - p) Publishes unacceptable information on social media or other public forums - 17.5 Complainants should try to limit their communication with the school, which relates to their complaint, whilst the complaint is being progressed.
+17.4 We define unreasonable behaviour as that which hinders our consideration of complaints because of the frequency or nature of the complainant's contact with the school, such as, if the complainant:

+- a) Refuses to articulate their complaint or specify the grounds of a complaint or the outcomes sought by raising the complaint, despite offers of assistance - b) Refuses to co-operate with the complaints investigation process - c) Refuses to accept that certain issues are not within the scope of the complaints procedure - d) Insists on the complaint being dealt with in ways which are incompatible with the complaints procedure or with good practice - e) Introduces trivial or irrelevant information which they expect to be taken into account and commented on - f) Raises large numbers of detailed but unimportant questions, and insists they are fully answered, often immediately and to their own timescales - g) Makes unjustified complaints about staff who are trying to deal with the issues, and seeks to have them replaced - h) Changes the basis of the complaint as the investigation proceeds - i) Repeatedly makes the same complaint (despite previous investigations or responses concluding that the complaint is groundless or has been addressed) - j) Refuses to accept the findings of the investigation into that complaint where the school's complaints procedure has been fully and properly implemented and completed including referral to the department for education - k) Seeks an unrealistic outcome - Makes excessive demands on school time by frequent, lengthy and complicated contact with staff regarding the complaint in person, in writing, by email and by telephone while the complaint is being dealt with - m) Uses threats to intimidate - n) Uses abusive, offensive or discriminatory language or violence - o) Knowingly provides falsified information - p) Publishes unacceptable information on social media or other public forums - 17.5 Complainants should try to limit their communication with the school, which relates to their complaint, whilst the complaint is being progressed.
 It is not helpful if repeated correspondence is sent (by either letter, phone, email or text) as it could delay the outcome being reached.